 How Can You Avoid Getting a Drunk Driving Arrest on July 4?

-While the safest way to prevent getting a DUI on the holiday is to avoid drinking alcohol, Independence Day is a time when people enjoy relaxing with a beer or their favorite drinks while attending a cookout, pool party, or fireworks display.
 You may choose to do just that, but keep in mind that alcohol and operating a vehicle do not mix.
 In Louisiana, local police step up their patrols on this holiday, so if you’re hoping to inconspicuously drive home after drinking, you’re taking a serious risk of being investigated for DUI while also putting lives at risk.
+More people are involved in drunk driving accidents during July compared to other months, making it crucial to be extra cautious.

 Fortunately, there are ways to avoid serious risk-taking on July Fourth.